Rod Curl

 Rodney Dean Curl (born January 9, 1943) is an American professional golfer best known for being the first full-blooded Native American to win a PGA Tour event.

+Early life

-Born in Redding, California, Curl is a Wintu Indian.
+Curl was born in Redding, California.
+He is a Wintu Indian.
 Before taking up golf at age 19, he was an outstanding baseball player at Central Valley High School in Shasta County, California.

+Professional career

-Curl joined the PGA Tour in 1969 and played regularly through 1978.
+In 1968, Curl turned pro.
+He joined the PGA Tour in 1969 and played regularly through 1978.
 He had 42 top-10 finishes in official PGA Tour events including one win and a half-dozen second and third-place finishes.
 In 1974, he won the Colonial National Invitation in Fort Worth by one stroke after runner-up Jack Nicklaus bogeyed the 17th hole and a birdied the last.

 Curl played in a limited number of Senior Tour events after reaching the age of 50 in 1993.
-He lives in Jupiter, Florida and is a corporate instructor with VIP Golf Academy.
+Late in life, he worked as a corporate instructor with VIP Golf Academy.